Tips on keeping wild animal invaders away from homes

 Below are some of the most common wild animals that may try to gain access to homes in the coming months.

 Bats – There are about 40 different bat species found in the Unites States, most of which are active during the warmer months and hibernate for the winter season.
 Bats commonly roost in attics, belfries and behind shutters or loose boards.
 Like other nuisance wildlife, bats can carry rabies and spread disease.

 Opossums – The opossum is the only marsupial found in North America.
 Opossums occasionally den in attics and garages where they may make a messy nest.
 They are also known to bare their sharp teeth and hiss when threatened, and in rare cases may bite.

 Raccoons – Raccoons are rarely seen during the day due to their nocturnal habits.
-They can cause significant damage to roofs and chimneys while searching for places to build their dens in preparation for the winter months.
+They can cause significant damage to roofs and chimneys while searching for places to build their dens in preparation for the winter months, which can be a problem if you can’t get in contact with the spray foam insulation and roofing in Los Angeles at http://www.oceansevenroofing.com/.
 Raccoons are one of the major hosts of rabies in the United States.